Pine Creek flowing through a forested Pennsylvania valley

 02A report does not replace current regulations, emergency closures, or legal-access confirmation.

-03A forecast can change after the page loads, and a gauge may be provisional, delayed, or unavailable.
+03A forecast can change after the page loads, and a gauge reading may change, arrive late, or be unavailable.

 04No-gauge rivers stay conservative and explain which live water signal is missing.